-- Base Breaker: Varg himself.
+- Base-Breaking Character: Varg himself.
 Some people love him and consider him an influential part of the Norwegian Black Metal scene (as stated many times by Fenriz), but some consider him a traitor for basically telling about the church burnings, which resulted with the downward spiral of the scene later on.
 Nice Varg.
 His bigoted/authoritarian views and criminal history certainly don't help either.
 That said, his music is generally respected even by black metal fans who dislike him personally, though even here there are exceptions.

 - Even his jail albums are this, although there's a reason for that, since guitars and such weren't allowed in his prison.

-- Draco in Leather Pants - Some people believe he killed Euronymous in self-defense (as Varg himself claims).
+- Draco in Leather Pants: Some people believe he killed Euronymous in self-defense (as Varg himself claims).
 He's also seen this way by many people with far right leanings who sympathize with his political views.

-- Ensemble Darkhorse: Of Black Metal, as he managed to be acclaimed even by the mainstream and eschew the "Its Popular, so It Sucks" tendencies of most black metal fans.
+- Ensemble Dark Horse: Of Black Metal, as he managed to be acclaimed even by the mainstream and eschew the "It's Popular, Now It Sucks!" tendencies of most black metal fans.